Chicken Piccata Recipe

 If you love simple chicken recipes, then this is hands down for you.
-Like my Chicken Cacciatore Recipe, It has few ingredients and is incredibly delicious.
-From the lemon flavor to the tender perfectly cooked chicken boneless breasts, to the rich buttery sauce, this one my friends is a guaranteed people pleaser.
+In addition, be sure to try my Chicken Cacciatore Recipe or perfectly cooked chicken boneless breasts,

-Piccata is a cooking technique where you pan-fry thin slices of meat that is served with a sauce.
+Piccata is a cooking technique where you pan-fry thin slices of meat that is coated in a butter sauce.
+The sauce tends to be the most popular component of this dish and can certainly be served with pork or fish.

 Slice the chicken breasts in half width-wise and gently pound them in between 2 pieces of plastic wrap so that they are about a ½” thick.